SO LONG, PLANET EARTH!: An analysis of “Ode to the West Wind” (Percy Bysshe Shelley)

 Black rain, and fire, and hail will burst: oh, hear!

 The focus of the poem shifts from the ground to the sky.
-To be precise: The view of the poem moves from the leaves that are being dispersed, like rioters in a mob, to the clouds that are being dispelled by the aerial force of the West Wind.
+To be precise: The view of the poem moves from the leaves that are being dispersed, as rioters in a mob, to the clouds that are being dispelled by the aerial force of the West Wind.
 No longer does the poem look down upon the poverty-stricken multitudes; now, the poem looks up at the Castlereaghs and the Eldons.
 No love is shown for the upper classes, which are likened to a bacchante’s tresses.

 It is important to place the poem in the age in which it was written.
 Shelley had already condemned the government of Lord Liverpool for butchering the British people at Peterloo, Manchester (16 August 1819), in a rage-incented and rage-incenting poem entitled “The Masque of Anarchy.”
 Shelley was no nihilistic, ennui-drowsy elitist wishing for the death of the poor and uneducated masses.
 The paper Shelley, at least, wishes for the West Wind to sweep away everyone and everything that currently exists, both low and high.